SudheerkumarKuppala/Rain-Prediction-Project/1. Brainstorming & Ideation/README.md

 - To organize the project in a structured GitHub repository

 ## Why this project?
-Rain prediction helps in agriculture, planning, and weather awareness.
+Rain prediction helps in agriculture, travel planning, and disaster preparedness.
+This project demonstrates how ML can solve real-world forecasting problems.